-Walk 2466 - A Severn Valley Walk from Trimpley Reservoir
+Walk 2466 - The Severn Valley from Trimpley Reservoir

 Walk Route Description

 An idyllic walk through field, forest and along the mighty River Severn.
 Sections of this walk include the Severn Way and North Worcestershire path recreational paths.
 The Severn Valley Railway (SVR) is crossed in the early part of the walk, offering the potential sighting of a steam train.
 Various attractions along the route include: sailing boats on Trimpley Reservoir, the SVR station at Arley and Arley Arboretum.